manni8436/dinotopia/README.md

 ![checkout filepath not accessed](static/docs/images/readme-images/checkout-filepath-not-accessed.png)

-At this point, Ed and I went on to checking the webhook endpoints on heroku and if everything was in order.
-After doing a few other checking on signing secret and if all variables matched on heroku site and the gitpod variables also.

-After making this checks, Ed advised me that it would be best to start from scratch and delete current webhooks end points and create new ones.
-After doing so and updating variables in heroku, I restarted my workspace and Ed at this point done the following command `echo $STRIPE_WH_SECRET` in the gitpod terminal as shown in the image below.
+At this point, Ed and I went on to checking the webhook endpoints on Heroku and if everything was in order.
+Ed advised me that it would be best to start from scratch and delete current webhooks end points and create new ones.
+After doing so and updating variables in Heroku, I restarted my workspace and Ed at this point did the following command `echo $STRIPE_WH_SECRET` in the gitpod terminal as shown in the image below.

 ![checkout filepath not accessed](static/docs/images/readme-images/wrong-whsecret-variable-value.png)